Camping Safety, Regulations and Etiquette

-- Never store wildlife attractants or prepare food in a soft sided shelter such as a tent.
+- Never store wildlife attractants or prepare food in a soft sided shelter such as a tent or oTENTik.

 - Promptly dispose of all garbage and/or recycling into containers provided.

 Ensuring you are familiar with your equipment and are prepared for changes in weather are additional ways to plan for a safe camping trip.
-For more information and tips to ensure a safe camping experience visit the Elk Island National Park Visitor Safety Page.
+For more information and tips to ensure a safe camping experience visit the Prince Albert National Park Visitor Safety Page.

 Campground Regulations and Etiquette

 Please familiarise yourself with the camping regulations and proper campground etiquette to ensure that you and others enjoy the best possible camping experience.
-For additional information on campground regulations and etiquette please speak with the campground kiosk attendant or contact the Elk Island National Park Visitor Centre.
+For additional information on campground regulations and etiquette please speak with the campground kiosk attendant or contact the Prince Albert National Park Visitor Centre.

-- Maximum Persons per Site: 6 persons (unless a family unit consisting of 2 adult(s) with dependent children).
+- Campsite capacity is 6 persons (unless a family unit consists of adults with dependent children)